ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/09-image-data-access.md

   "siemensUUID": "Prisma_epi_moco_navigator_ABCD_tse_vfl.prot"
 }
 ~~~
-The content of this file has been created on the FIONA (Flash-based input/output network appliance) workstations at the site using the DICOM meta data.
+The content of this file has been created on the FIONA (Flash-based input/output network appliance) workstations at the data collection site using the DICOM meta data.
 FIONA's ClassifyType for example detected that this ABCD-T2 compatible image series is from a Siemens scanner.

 Using our previous loop we can now display for example the series description for all unpacked image series.